Attic Process - How To

 - Use the project’s Template Page to help with:

-- Creating the Attic JIRA
+- Creating the INFRA Jira

 - Templates for User & Announcement Emails